SS Kaiser Wilhelm der Grosse

 Launched in 1897, the SS Kaiser Wilhelm der Grosse became the first true superliner of the modern era.
 The ship also was the first ship to have four funnels.
 Soon four funnels became a signal of strength and safety when crossing the ocean.
 Most ships of the day still relied partly on sails, or had multiple masts to switch to sails in the event of an emergency.

 Built by the North German Lloyd Line, the ship was named to commemorate the first Emperor of Germany, Kaiser Wilhelm I. Entering service during a rather nationalistic chapter of history, the ship set the standard for naval strength.
-The launch of this ship set other nations scrambling, including Great Britain's decision to build the Lusitania and Mauretania, as well as the United State's Great White Fleet of 1907 at the direction of President Theodore Roosevelt.
+The launch of this ship set other nations scrambling, including Great Britain's decision to build the Lusitania and Mauretania, as well as the United States Navy Great White Fleet of 1907 at the direction of President Theodore Roosevelt.

 Soon after entering the war hunting other ships for several months, the Kaiser lost a final battle with the British battleship HMS Highflyer in 1914 off the coast of Africa.